What is Total Quality Management?

 Like most management systems and methodologies there are a number of benefits to consider before deployment of TQM.
 Let’s explore some of these further.

-1. It puts the customer front and centre
+1. It puts the customer front and center

 The customer ultimately determines the level of quality you need to hit.
 No matter what an organisation does to foster quality improvement, whether that be training employees, integrating quality into the design process, the customer determines whether the efforts were worthwhile.
 TQM brings the customer into sharp focus for all of your employees.